More information on counselling

 I’ve not had counselling before – how does it work?

-What is a free initial session or consultation?
+What is a free consultation?

 When are you available?